Scientific Facilities

 Crystal Growth (Masahiko Isobe)

 The Thin Film Technology group provides expertise in synthesis, thermal treatment and characterization of complex oxide epitaxial thin films and heterostructures with high precision to all members of MPI-FKF.
-By using the pulsed laser deposition (PLD) and ozone assisted molecular beam epitaxy (MBE) and reactive sputtering we synthesize different complex oxides including cuprates, manganates, nickelates, cobaltates, vanadates, ruthenates, iridates and many other.
+By using the pulsed laser deposition (PLD), ozone assisted molecular beam epitaxy (MBE) and reactive sputtering we synthesize different complex oxides including cuprates, manganates, nickelates, cobaltates, vanadates, ruthenates, iridates and many other.
 Our research interests are grouped into three categories: (i) the development of state-of-the-art instruments for novel oxide thin film deposition and defect control to ensure a material base suitable for the forefront research within MPI-FKF, (ii) physics and chemistry at oxide interfaces, (iii) the electronic devices based on novel oxides.
-The main customers are the researchers from the departments Keimer, Maier, Mannhart and Takagi.
-The Thin Film Technology Facility group has executed the projects in close collaboration not only with research departments also with the StEM group that has ability for an atomic scale imaging of oxide heterostructures.
-In addition, we support other projects with materials deposition such as metals (Au, Pt, Ti, Cr etc.) and insulators (SiOx, TiO2, Al2O3), dry chemical etching, patterned contact fabrication, ultrasonic bonding and physical properties measurements such as thermoelectricity, resistivity, mutual inductance, XRD and AFM. more
+The main customers are the researchers from the departments Keimer, Maier, and Takagi.
+The Thin Film Technology Facility group has executed the projects in close collaboration not only with research departments also with the Stuttgart Center for Electron Microscopy Facility that has ability for an atomic scale imaging of oxide heterostructures.
+In addition, we support other departments and projects with materials deposition such as metals (Au, Pt, Ti, Cr etc.) and insulators SiOx, TiO2, Al2O3 …), dry chemical etching, patterned contact fabrication, ultrasonic bonding and physical properties measurements such as thermoelectricity, resistivity, mutual inductance, X Ray Diffraction and Atomic Force Microscope. more

 Interface Analysis (Ulrich Starke)

-The Interface Analysis groupinvestigates the atomic and electronic structure of solid-solid and gas-solid interfaces.
-Using electron spectroscopy techniques, diffraction, scanning probe microscopy and secondary ion mass spectrometry (SIMS), atomic geometry, electronic band structure, chemical composition and bond coordination are determined.
+The Interface Analysis group investigates the atomic and electronic structure of solid-solid and gas-solid interfaces.
+Using electron spectroscopy, diffraction, scanning probe microscopy and secondary ion mass spectrometry (SIMS), atomic geometry, electronic band structure and chemical composition and bonding are determined.
 Thin films and buried interfaces are accessible by sputtering and cleaving techniques.
-Experimental methods include time-of-flight SIMS to quantify the chemical composition at the surface, within the film and at interfaces.
-Chemical and electronic properties are investigated using electron spectroscopy.
-Photoemission electron microscopy (PEEM), in the so-called k-space microscopy mode completes the electronic structure investigations with high energy, spatial and momentum resolution.
-The atomic structure is analyzed by low-energy electron diffraction (LEED).
-The group’s research is directed towards ultrathin films of novel materials such as graphene and other 2D-materials.
+Experimental methods include time-of-flight SIMS to quantify the chemical composition of surfaces, films and interfaces.
+Chemical and electronic properties are investigated by electron spectroscopy.
+Photoemission electron microscopy (PEEM), in momentum microscopy mode completes the electronic structure investigations with high energy, spatial and momentum resolution.
+Atomic structure is analyzed by low-energy electron diffraction (LEED).
+The group’s research covers ultrathin films of novel materials such as graphene and other 2D-materials, in particular, graphene layers grown on silicon carbide (SiC).
 Material growth, heterojunctions, molecular adsorbates and metallization are investigated on an atomic level.
-In particular, graphene layers grown on silicon carbide (SiC) are investigated.
 Quasi-free standing, homogeneous, large area epitaxial graphene films are grown on SiC.
 Their electronic structure is tailored on an atomic level by doping and intercalation.
 The graphene valence bands are analyzed using angle-resolved photoelectron spectroscopy (ARPES) and k-space microscopy.
-For additional scientific investigations the group utilizes beamtimes at various synchrotron facilities. more
+Beamtimes at various synchrotron facilities are used in addition. more

 Nanostructuring Lab (Jürgen Weis)